girdeux31/easyPhysi/README.md

-# <a name="sec-top"></a>pyPhysics
+# <a name="sec-top"></a>easyPhysi

 > [!WARNING]
 > **Library under development yet**

-pyPhysics is a physics library to solve pre-universitary physics problems.
+easyPhysi is a physics library to solve pre-universitary physics problems.
 The physics areas that are covered by pyPhisics are summarized hereafter.
-See the [main structure](#sec-main-structure) to use pyPhysics and also some [examples](#sec-examples).
+See the [main structure](#sec-main-structure) to use easyPhysi and also some [examples](#sec-examples).

  - Kinematics
  - Dynamics